Leo4US/LP192_Tarefas_Organizadas/Assignments/Module_1/Basic_notions/04_matrices.md

 ### -------------------------------------
 #'
-#' We learnt a couple of things from the code above:
+#' We have learnt a couple of things from the code above:
 #'
 #' 1.
 The operator "**:**" makes a numerical sequence in *R*
 #' 1.
 The option `byrow = TRUE` distributes the elements by lines